 Lake Michigan is the second largest Great Lake.
 Of all the Great Lakes, it is the only one that is completely surrounded by the United States.
 Rivers and streams from the Great Lakes State drain into Lake Michigan, and a complete change of water occurs every 100 years as it flows into Lake Huron through the Straits of Mackinac.

-The official state flower for the Great Lakes State is the dwarf lake iris.
+Although the official state flower of Michigan is the apple blossom, the official state wildflower is the dwarf lake iris.
 It is a threatened species but can be spotted along the shorelines of the Great Lakes in Michigan.
 An image of a lake is also displayed on Michigan's state flag.